abstractiondev/AzureWebFarm/README.md

 ## Changelog ##

 ### Version 0.9.2.X ###
+* Note: Breaking changes are noted in the `BREAKING_CHANGES.md` file
 * If a `web.config` file is included with a background worker application then it will no longer cause an exception in the web farm and in fact will not be overwitten
 * Upgraded to Azure SDK 1.8
 * Added missing HTTP certificate config in the example cloud project config files